Productivity

 After all, planning on implementing something new is unnecessary if you lack the necessary resources to roll out and socialize the processes.
 The right tools and resources will enable you to implement the plan and evaluate the results quickly.

-There are many solutions available to help your teams with new tools for process improvement.
+There are many process improvement tools available to help your teams.
 You can rely on process improvement solutions such as Scribe to help your team adopt new applications by:

 6. Implement & monitor the progress